 The certificate holder is the individual GAPC Grower Members associated with the operation (Primary and Associates).
 The Primary and Associate growers have the ultimate responsibility for compliance with GAPC Certification Standards.
-The tobacco production included in the unit of certification is the tobacco crop grown on

-Page 12 © GAP Connections, Inc. www.gapconnections.com the farm and fields managed by the Primary and Associate growers in compliance with the GAPC Certification Standards.
+The tobacco production included in the unit of certification is the tobacco crop grown on the farm and fields managed by the Primary and Associate growers in compliance with the GAPC Certification Standards.